Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Getting the AWS CLI working

- Installed the AWS CLI using gitpod environment and saved the configuration file in the gitpod.yaml file.
+ I installed the AWS CLI using gitpod environment and saved the configuration file in the gitpod.yaml file.
 Created a new user and generated AWS credentials for the user by:

 - Navigating to the IAM USERS Console and enabling access for the user.